-The self-funded group is comprised of representatives from electrical distribution and transmission companies around Australia.
+The ASTP Committee comprises of representatives from electrical distribution and transmission companies around Australia, with objectives to:

-- To facilitate academic research activity in Australia, that will enhance the effectiveness of asset management and the network performance of electricity network assets;
+- Facilitate academic research activity in Australia, that will enhance the effectiveness of asset management and the network performance of electricity network assets;

-- To encourage the development of practical solutions to improve electricity network performance, for both reliability of supply and power quality; and
+- Encourage the development of practical solutions to improve electricity network performance, for both reliability of supply and power quality; and

-- To stimulate the development of technology solutions for asset management and network performance problems from a range of private industry suppliers and universities.
+- Stimulate the development of technology solutions for asset management and network performance problems from a range of private industry suppliers and universities.